Two big UK utilities pledge to adopt all-electric fleets

 Centrica Plc operates the third-biggest company owned fleet in the UK, with 15,000 cars and vans.
 SSE Plc has 3,500 vehicles and also said it will install charging points for its employees to use, according to a statement released by the two through the The Climate Group, a non-profit group helping detail and coordinating environmental policies.

-The targets follow a cross-party effort backed by the government setting a goal to reduce net fossil-fuel emissions to zero by 2050.
-Energy companies led by utilities have been at the forefront of efforts to shift toward renewables, and utilities are anticipating profitable opportunities in developing electric cars and the networks that support them.
+The targets follow a cross-party effort backed by the government setting a goal to reduce net fossil fuel emissions to zero by 2050.
+Energy companies led by utilities have been at the forefront of efforts to shift towards renewables, and utilities are anticipating profitable opportunities in developing electric cars and the networks that support them.

-SSE said it has invested US$15.4 million on energy efficiency measures in its buildings and depots which have seen energy use at SSE's data center sites drop by 22 per cent since 2016.
+SSE said it has invested US$15.4 million on energy efficiency measures in its buildings and depots, which have seen energy use at SSE's data centre sites drop by 22 per cent since 2016.
+BLOOMBERG